| An Essay on

 headings does not look too outlandish (10), the same cannot be said of their

-The heading Wood industry (steam sawmills, water
+content.
+For example: The heading Wood industry (steam sawmills, water

 sawmills, veneer leaf, champagne corks, ordinary corks, barrels) has next to